enclavewow/enclavewow.github.io/_posts/2024-04-29-Enclave-Raiding-in-Cataclysm.md

 WotLK has taught many lessons in raiding and guild leading.
 Lessons that we will put to pen and paper as we enter a new expansion.

 The above quote is not to imply that RSM was a failure.
 On the contrary, from the first iteration of the guild’s 25-player raid team to how it is at the end of Wrath, it was a monumental change.
-However, it is a a reminder that on the things we know we could’ve done better, now is the chance to do them better.
+However, a new expansion means we can improve.

 **Lesson 1**: Differing expectations amongst raiders leading to frustrations amongst players (e.g., performance)
 - Solution: Explicitly state the roster’s solutions for performance, attendance, and overall raider expectations (e.g., respect, communication).